MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/esb-resolver-and-adapter-provider-framework.md

 manager: "anneta"
 ---
 # ESB Resolver and Adapter Provider Framework
-The Resolver and Adapter Provider Framework provides a comprehensive, pluggable architecture for dynamically resolving endpoint information and [!INCLUDE[prague](../includes/prague-md.md)] map types.
+The Resolver and Adapter Provider Framework provides a comprehensive, pluggable architecture for dynamically resolving endpoint information and BizTalk Server map types.
 It uses extensible components, which allow developers to change the behavior to suit their own requirements and extend the mechanism to support alternative resolution and routing methods.

  The Resolver and Adapter Provider Framework provides support Universal Description, Discovery, and Integration (UDDI), Business Rule Engine (BRE), and XML Path Language (XPath).
 It also exposes developer interfaces (**IResolveProvider** and **IAdapterProvider**) to allow creation of custom resolver and adapter components.
 The following are the three main components of the Resolver and Adapter Provider Framework: